vpon-sdk/vpon-sdk.github.io/en/ios/ios-integration-guide.en.md

 ![]({{site.imgurl}}/cocoapods_2.png)

-> In the terminal, run `pod update` in the directory where the Podfile is located if you want to update to the latest Vpon SDK.
+> In the terminal, run `pod repo update` in the directory where the Podfile is located if you want to update to the latest Vpon SDK.

 <br>